passagemath/.github/profile/README.md

 [People all around the globe](https://www.sagemath.org/development-map.html) have contributed to the development of SageMath since 2005, and hence of passagemath.

-See [CONTRIBUTING.md](https://github.com/passagemath/passagemath/blob/main/CONTRIBUTING.md) for how you can contribute.

-passagemath is a major integrating force in the [mathematical software landscape](https://github.com/passagemath#passagemath-in-the-mathematical-software-landscape).
+See [CONTRIBUTING.md](https://github.com/passagemath/passagemath/blob/main/CONTRIBUTING.md) for how you can contribute: to passagemath itself or the surrounding [mathematical software landscape](https://github.com/passagemath#passagemath-in-the-mathematical-software-landscape).

 ### Invitations to the passagemath GitHub organization